sringling/multiconnect/README.md

 ### Result object

-Every connection returns a `Multiconnect::Conneciton::Result` obejct.
+Every connection returns a `Multiconnect::Connection::Result` obejct.
 It responds to `data`, `success?`, and `using_fallback?(connection)`.
 Method missing delegates just about everything else to the data object.

 * `data` is the data returned from the call. a failed call will have `nil` as data
 * `success?` will return whether the connection attempt succeeded